Topics on this page

 Conviction of a Crime

-To obtain a divorce based on conviction of a crime, you must show that:
+To obtain a divorce based on conviction of a crime, you must show that your spouse:

-• Your spouse has received a jail sentence of over 3 years (or an indeterminate sentence); and
+- received a jail sentence of over 3 years (or an indeterminate sentence); AND

-• Your spouse has been imprisoned for 12 months at the time of filing.
+- has served 12 months at the time of filing for divorce.

-Permanent and incurable insanity is a ground for divorce.
-For insanity to be considered permanently incurable:
+Permanent and incurable insanity is a fault-based ground for divorce.
+In the context of absolute divorce, a spouse is considered permanently incurable if:

-- A person must have been confined in a mental institution, hospital, or other institution for at least three years; and
+- the spouse has been confined in a mental institution, hospital, or other institution for at least three years prior to filing for the divorce; AND

-If your spouse is not competent, you may need to ask the court to appoint a guardian.
+If your spouse is not competent (i.e., your spouse does not have the legal capacity to make their own decisions), you may need to ask the court to appoint a guardian.

 Defenses to an Absolute Divorce

-- Condonation - The offending spouse claims that the other spouse forgave their bad conduct.
+- Condonation: The offending spouse claims that the other spouse forgave their bad conduct.
+This defense can only be used in an absolute divorce based on adultery.
+It does not apply to any other ground for divorce.

-- Recrimination - The offending spouse claims that the other spouse also behaved badly rising to the level of a fault ground.
+- Recrimination: The offending spouse claims that the other spouse also behaved badly rising to the level of a fault ground.
 (The two wrongs cancel out the fault-based divorce.)
+This defense is only considered in an absolute divorce based on adultery.
+It does not apply to any other ground for divorce.

 Each Maryland county has a variety of family resources.
 Click here for Local Contacts.